thoughtbot/shoulda-matchers/CONTRIBUTING.md

 5. Make the test pass.

-6. If you're adding a new feature, ensure that the documentation is up to date (see the README for instructions on previewing documentation live).

-7. Finally, push to your fork and submit a pull request.
+6. Finally, push to your fork and submit a pull request.

 At this point you're waiting on us.
 We try to respond to issues and pull requests within a few business days.
 We may suggest some changes to make to your